amcginlay/eks-demos/doc/orchestration/README.md

 curl -X POST http://localhost:8080/actuator/shutdown
 ```

-You will see the response "**Shutting down, bye...**".
-The application has now terminated and the prompt in the first terminal window has returned.
+In the first terminal window you will see the logged response "**Shutting down, bye...**" before the user prompt returns.
 The `/shutdown` request was successful.

 With the Dockerfile in place (this was sourced from Github before we unzipped our app) we can containerize and run the app as follows.
 ```bash